top of page

 Details of our branch events are listed in the Events Diary.

-Branch Chairman's Update - March 2024
+Branch Chairman's Update - February 2025

 • Upward extension to Minerva House, Southwark, which we opposed mainly because it will partially obscure Southwark Cathedral from the river.
-Approved by Southwark Council, going ahead with tugs and barges used during construction.
+Approved by Southwark Council, now going ahead with tugs and barges used during construction.

 • There are some vacant places for River Wardens – further information from the Chairman.